-My sister heard me cry over the phone over my destructive depression, and she knew it was bad.
+My sister heard me sound upset over the phone during a recent episode of depression.
 Then she sent me this article which turned my depression into an angry beast.
 (See link below.)

 My thoughts on it, can’t wait to hear yours…